 bhava-6 = Health.
 5th-from = luck, intelligence, fortune .
 Health (6) is the result of intelligence/good luck (5th-from) about food.

-Professor Shukra's teachings in classroom-2 occur in a naturally hospitable environment for Shukra.
+Professor Zukra's teachings in classroom-2 occur in a naturally hospitable environment for Zukra.
 One may be a person of financial well-being and access to nourishing and delightful food and drink.
-One's face, speech, and bank accounts also do well when Shukra has strength in dhana bhava; adjusted of course by incoming drishti and condition of house lord if Shukra is not swakshetra.
+One's face, speech, and bank accounts also do well when Zukra has strength in dhana bhava; adjusted of course by incoming drishti and condition of house lord if Zukra is not swakshetra.

 bhava-2 = strong verbal-historical skills, such as the memorized oral traditions of theatre and song.

 Pleasant memories = pleasure-giver subhagraha in 2.
 Unpleasant, bitter, painful, traumatized memories = papagraha in 2.